Understanding Your Insurance

 Individual health insurance is health coverage that is purchased by an individual or a family that is not tied to a job or a group of policyholders.

-Premium: A premium is the amount of money charged by an insurance company for coverage.
+Premium: The amount of money charged by an insurance company for coverage.
 The cost of premiums may be determined by several factors, including age, geographic area, number of dependents and tobacco consumption.
 Policyholders pay these rates annually or in smaller payments over the course of the year, and the amount may change over time.
 When insurance premiums are not paid, the policy is typically considered void and companies will not honor claims against it.
 Self-employed persons may deduct the cost of their individual health insurance premiums from their taxes.

 Deductibles are useful for keeping the cost of insurance low.
 The amount varies by plan, with lower deductibles generally associated with higher premiums.
 They are fairly standard on most types of health coverage.